 It is also Griffiths- first look at Otago and he was impressed with what he saw from the plane on the way in.

-“Everything looked so green and lush which is in total contrast to Perth,” he said.
+“Everything looked so green and lush which is in total contrast to Perth,”

 “I was also on the trip to Auckland for the Adelaide game so thety Phoenix are giving me a chance to see New Zealand.”